Transitivity (grammar): Formal analysis

 Many languages, such as Hungarian, mark transitivity through morphology; transitive verbs and intransitive verbs behave in distinctive ways.
 In languages with polypersonal agreement, an intransitive verb will agree with its subject only, while a transitive verb will agree with both subject and direct object.

 In other languages the distinction is based on syntax.
-It is possible to identify an intransitive verb in English, for example, by attempting to supply it with an appropriate direct object:
+It is possible to identify an transitive verb in English, for example, by attempting to supply it with an appropriate direct object: